marcelm/cutadapt/doc/guide.rst

 five ``-a`` adapters and two ``-g`` adapters.
 Each read will be searched for all given adapters, but **only the best matching adapter is removed**.
 (But it is possible to :ref:`trim more than one adapter from each read <more-than-one>`).
-This is how a command may look like to trim one of two possible 3' adapters::
+This is how a command may look to trim one of two possible 3' adapters::

     cutadapt -a TGAGACACGCA -a AGGCACACAGGG -o output.fastq input.fastq